remla25-team12/operation/docs/deployment.md

 ![Repository overview](imgs/repo_overview.png)\
 **Figure 1: Repository overview.**

-The two container repositories, `app` and `model-service`, form our application:
+The two container repositories, [`app`](https://github.com/remla25-team12/app) and [`model-service`](https://github.com/remla25-team12/model-service), form our application:
-- `app` handles http requests using the Flask API, and serves the html files.
+- `app` handles HTTP requests using the Flask API, and serves the html files.
 It also collects metrics (see this section).
 - `model-service` queries the ML model and returns the predicted sentiment of restaurant reviews submitted by users through `app`'s interface.

 Both repositories are capable of automatically releasing new versions of the containers to GitHub, by means of GitHub Actions.

-The `model-training` repository is not directly used by any of the containers.
+The [`model-training`](https://github.com/remla25-team12/model-training) repository is not directly used by any of the containers.
 It is used to train, evaluate, and release new versions of the ML model.

-The two Python libraries, `lib-ml` and `lib-version`, are used by several scripts across our repositories:
+The two Python libraries, [`lib-ml`](https://github.com/remla25-team12/lib-ml) and [`lib-version`](https://github.com/remla25-team12/lib-version), are used by several scripts across our repositories:
 - `lib-ml` contains pre-processing logic for text input.
 Both `model-training` and `model-service` depend on this library to pre-process raw reviews, whether they're from a dataset or a submitted review.
 - `lib-version` can be queried for the version of a container. `app` depends on this library to display the container versions on the home page of the application.

 These libraries are also automatically versioned and released through GitHub.

-`operation` is the repository you are currently in.
+[`operation`](https://github.com/remla25-team12/operation) is the repository you are currently in.
 It is the "central hub", the core of the project.
-It contains mostly documentation and configuration files.
+It contains mostly documentation and configuration files for Docker, Kubernetes, Ansible, and several other tools.

 ## Deployment structure
 We use a custom Kubernetes cluster, provisioned through Vagrant and Ansible, on bare-metal VirtualBox VMs.
-Detailed installation instructions are provided in our README.
-In this section we discuss the deployment structure, including which resources are deployed and when.
+Detailed installation instructions are provided in the [README](https://github.com/remla25-team12/operation/blob/main/README.md).

+In this section, we discuss the deployment structure, including which resources are deployed and when.
 A high-level overview of relations between resources in the cluster is shown in Figure 2.

 ![High-level overview of the deployment](imgs/deployment_overview.drawio.png)\